ndelnano/Spotify-Listening-History-Logger/README.md

     comparator = str_of_comparator(filter_args['comparator'])
     query += f" WHERE num_plays {comparator} {filter_args['count']} ORDER BY num_plays {order_by}"

-# If limit was not set to default value, so add it to query.
+# If limit is set, add it to the query.
 if filter_args['limit'] != -1:
     query += ' LIMIT {limit}'.format(limit=filter_args['limit'])

 ```
-The basis of a playlist is this query.
-The parser allows for playlists to be composed of an `and` of playlists, `or` of playlists, or a `diff` of playlists.
+This query is the basis of a playlist.
+The parser allows for playlists to be composed of an `and` of playlists, an `or` of playlists, or a `diff` of playlists.
 There is no restriction to how many playlists can be evaluated to generate a single playlist.

 Example:
-- Top 100 most played from Jan 1 2016 to Jan 1 2017, that are not saved in my library
+- Top 100 most played from Jan 1 2016 to Jan 1 2017 that are not saved in my library

 More complicated example:
 - Top 100 most played from Jan 1 2016 to Jan 1 2017 AND Songs played < 3 times from Jan 1 2017 to Jan 1 2018.
   - Your most played in 2016, that you seem to have forgotten about in 2017!

-## What other types of query filters are supported?
+## What other filtering can be done?
-See the README in the [recently-played-playlists-parser](https://github.com/ndelnano/recently-played-playlists-parser)
+See the README in the [recently-played-playlists-parser](https://github.com/ndelnano/recently-played-playlists-parser) for all supported filters.

-## Have ideas on what else could be done?
+## Have ideas for other filters?
-I'd love to hear them!
-See the README in the [recently-played-playlists-parser](https://github.com/ndelnano/recently-played-playlists-parser) for my ideas, and send me any via an issue....or pull request ;)
+I'd love to hear!
+See the README in the [recently-played-playlists-parser](https://github.com/ndelnano/recently-played-playlists-parser) for my ideas, and send me any of your own via an issue....or pull request ;)

 # Why don't you run this as a service?
-- Listening history data becomes interesting when there's lots of it (or when its far in the past), and lots of data (or storing it for decades) means higher cloud computing costs.
+Listening history data becomes interesting when there's lots of it (or when its far in the past), and lots of data (or storing it for decades) means higher cloud computing costs.

 My $5/mo DigitalOcean droplet supports me and 4 friends, but it wouldn't support 100 or 1000 people.

 # Could I do this Apple music?
 Probably!
 I didn't write this project generically because:
-- Apple requires you to be a member of their developer program to hit the Apple music recently played API endpoint :/
+- Apple requires you to be a member of their developer program to hit the Apple music recently played API endpoint, which costs $$ :/
 - Soundcloud doesn't have a similar endpoint, so I only saw myself using this for Spotify.

 It would be super easy to do!
-If you're interested in adding Apple music support let me know!
-I'd be willing to help.
+If you're interested in adding Apple music support (and paying the developer program fee) let me know!
+I'd be willing to help with the implementation.